DerwenAI/kglab/docs/ref.md

 must be a file name (str) to a local file reference – possibly a glob with a wildcard; or a path object (not a URL) to a local file reference; or a [*readable, file-like object*](https://docs.python.org/3/glossary.html#term-file-object)

   * `encoding` : `str`
-text encoding value, which defaults to `"utf-8"`; must be in the [Python codec registry](https://docs.python.org/3/library/codecs.html#codecs.CodecInfo); otherwise this throws a `LookupError` exception
+optional text encoding value, which defaults to `"utf-8"`; must be in the [Python codec registry](https://docs.python.org/3/library/codecs.html#codecs.CodecInfo); otherwise this throws a `LookupError` exception

   * *returns* : `KnowledgeGraph`
 this `KnowledgeGraph` object – used for method chaining